JeremyBD/JeremyBD.github.io/README.md

 ## My name is Jeremy De La Cruz and this is my personal page with a few of my personal projects.

 ### CURRENTLY:
+- As it is in development, the only way to run it is via localhost:8080 after initializing npm
 - Created core backend componenets, namely using express.js and node.js so far

 ### TODO: